Veterans and Alcoholism

-The Culture of Alcohol Abuse Within the Military
+The Culture of Alcohol Misuse in the Military

 Many service members in active-duty military roles see drinking as part of their culture, and service members are more likely to misuse alcohol than civilians.1

 Drinking alcohol can serve as a means to connect with fellow service members in the military.
 As a society, many restaurants and bars offer discounted prices for service members.2 Not surprisingly, alcohol use disorders are the most prevalent form of substance misuse among active service members of the military.3

 Exposure to traumatic events, including combat and death, may contribute to high rates of alcohol misuse among members of the military.
 In fact, military personnel with more exposure to combat tend to have higher rates of heavy and binge drinking than their peers.4 Research indicates that more than 1 in 3 active-duty service members are binge drinkers.5

 An alcohol consumption study reviewed a group of 1,100 soldiers who had been part of an infantry team returning from deployment.
 The study found a correlation between combat and alcohol misuse.
 An estimated 25% of those who were sampled were misusing alcohol 3-4 months after deployment.
 Of those, 12% experienced behavioral problems related to their alcohol use.6